Nico-Curti/PhDthesis/README.md

 ## Abstract

 > Big Data Analytics poses many challenges to the research community who has to handle several computational problems related to the vast amount of data.
-> An increasing interest involves Biomedical data aiming to obtain the so-called \quotes{personalized medicine}, where therapy plans are designed on the specific genotype and phenotype of the individual patient and algorithm optimization plays a key role to this purpose.
+> An increasing interest involves Biomedical data aiming to get the so-called "personalized medicine", where therapy plans are designed on the specific genotype and phenotype of the individual patient and algorithm optimization plays a key role to this purpose.
 > In this work we discuss about several topics related to Biomedical Big Data Analytics with a special attention to numerical issues and algorithmic solutions related to them.
-> We introduce a novel feature selection algorithm tailored on \emph{omics} datasets, proving its efficiency on synthetic and real high-throughput genomic datasets.
+> We introduce a novel feature selection algorithm tailored on *omics* datasets, proving its efficiency on synthetic and real high-throughput genomic datasets.
 > The proposed algorithm is a supervised signature identification method based on a bottom-up combinatorial approach that exploits the discriminant power of all variable pairs.
 > We tested our algorithm against other state-of-art models and it outperforms existing results or compares to them.